How to Move A Baby Grand Piano?

 For this section, we will be describing how you can move all the parts you have disassembled.

 The most obvious part of the piano you will need to be careful about moving is the large part.
 After wrapping the piano properly, be careful to place it on a dolly.
 Make sure the dolly is formed enough and moves only in the direction you want it to, to avoid a situation of sliding and slipping out of your control.
 Make sure it doesn’t tilt in any way and make sure you have firm control over the dolly.
-Get your friends to help you move the sturdy dolly, an average of three persons at least should do to be on a safe side.
-Don’t allow children to handle.
+Get your friends to help you move the sturdy dolly, an average of three persons at least should do to be on the safe side.
+Don’t allow children to handle it.

-We would love to assume that for the fact that you have chosen to move your piano yourself, you are also renting a truck to move it all by yourself.
+We would love to assume that the fact that you have chosen to move your piano yourself, you are also renting a truck to move it all by yourself.
 If this is the case, then this is how you should move your piano safely into the truck.
-Get a very strong plank and place on the truck, and let the rest of the plank touch the ground.
+Get a very strong plank and place it on the truck, and let the rest of the plank touch the ground.
 Then you get three to four of your friends to help move the piano on the plank.
 Split yourselves, let some be in the truck while others are outside to roll the piano in.
 Make sure you keep the piano in an upright position.
 If you have to move the keyboard down the stairs, try using a plank to ensure the keyboard stays upright.
-Please note, you must not let the piano slip out of your hand.
+Please note, that you must not let the piano slip out of your hand.